Marek-Fewtrell/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 80: March 30th, 2017

+**Today's Progress**: Returned to the sunlight map project.

+**Thoughts**: This project won't be very accurate but it has been fun and a little annoying working out the correct calculations to use.
+Also making them work in javascript was rather annoying.

+**Link to work**: None.

 ### Day 79: March 29th, 2017

 **Today's Progress**: Finished the Simon Game challenge on free code camp